Arav-Arun/CampusFind/README.md

 #### 🔒 3.
 Secure Verification Chain

 - **Closing the Loop**: Unlike social media posts, we track the _handover_.
-- **OTP Verification**: The system generates a unique **6-digit QR Code**.
+- **OTP Verification**: The system generates a unique **6-digit code**.
 The item is only marked "Returned" when the finder scans the claimant's code at the meetup.

 #### 🎨 4.
 Client-Side Poster Gen